lostallmymoney/vtoyboot-ubuntu25.10/README.md

 # vtoyboot

+PLEASE USE THE OPTION -s TO ENABLE SECURE BOOT !!!!

+sudo sh vtoyboot.sh -s

 `vtoyboot` modifies a Linux guest installed inside a `vhd`/`vdi`/`raw` image so that the image can later boot through Ventoy on real hardware.